Two Strangers (Carry a Cake Across New York): West End (2024)

 The Kiln production transferred to the West End for a strictly limited run with Gift and Tutty reprising their roles.
 The show began previews on 4 April at the Criterion Theatre, with a press night performed on 23 April.
 It was originally scheduled to run until 14 July 2024 but due to popular demand, the show extended its run until 31 August 2024.

 Cambridge (A.R.T.)
 (2025)

 The North American premiere at the American Repertory Theater began previews on 20 May 2025, opening on 30 May.
 Tutty reprised his role with Christiani Pitts joining as Robin.
-Originally slated to close 29 June 2025, due to popular demand, the run was extended to 13 July 2025.
+Originally slated to close 29 June 2025, due to popular demand the run was extended to 13 July 2025.

-Broadway (2025)
+Broadway (2025–2026)

-The show is scheduled to transfer to Broadway in November 2025 at the Longacre Theatre.
-Tutty and Pitts are set to reprise their roles, and previews began 1 November, with an official opening night slated for 20 November.
+The show transferred to Broadway in November 2025 at the Longacre Theatre.
+Tutty and Pitts reprised their roles, and previews began 1 November with the official opening night at 20 November.
+The production was nominated for 8 Tony Awards, including Best Musical.

+The show is scheduled to close on 29 November 2026.

+North American Tour (2027)

+On Thursday, May 21, 2026, the show's producers announced that a North American tour would begin in the fall of 2027.
+The tour will premiere at Providence Performing Arts Center in Providence, Rhode Island, before continuing onto cities across the U.S. and Canada.